ncbi/blast-gcp/pipeline/README.txt

 	'stop'	... cancels all running lists ( 'L' and 'B' ) commands but tries to finish the jobs which are currently running

+    'I' ... info, prints
+        - how many entries are in the request-queue
+        - how many jobs are active

 where are the results?
 	in the directory './report'